-I’m a Lecturer at the University of Toronto at Scarborough.
-I did my PhD in Philosophy at The University of Toronto, and graduated in 2017.
+I’m currently a Lecturer at the University of Toronto and I’ve previously been a Visiting Assistant Professor at the University of Nebraska at Omaha.
+I recently finished my PhD in Philosophy at The University of Toronto.

 I’m also on PhilPeople:

 April 2019: “William James on the duration of judgment and the nature of consciousness”.
 American Philosophical Association – Pacific Division.